-PricewaterhouseCoopers CI LLP were appointed as auditors during the period ended 31 December 2022 and they have expressed their willingness to continue in office.
+The auditors, PricewaterhouseCoopers CI LLP, have indicated their willingness to continue in office.

 Disclosure of information to auditor

 The Directors who held office at the date of approval of this Directors' report confirm that, as far as they are each aware, there is no relevant audit information which the Company's auditor has not been made aware of; and each Director has taken all of the steps that they ought to have taken as a Director to make themselves aware of any relevant audit information and to establish that the Company's auditor has been made aware of that information.